 1E Nomadprovides you with the best opportunity to remove your server infra from remote branch offices and switch to cloud DP without overwhelming your internet link on a site or racking up a huge Azure bill.
 This would be your first step towards cloud migration, and peer-to-peer file transfer technologies like Nomad can help you with this.

 The consolidation of all solutions into the 1E agent is the first step towards simplification.
 Maintaining the good health of software agents is a painful and costly affair for most organizations.
 Agent consolidation helps to reduce the operational costs in many organizations.

 There is always a debate between the agent and agentless workflows.
 There are pros and cons to each type of solution.
 Even though I like agentless solutions more, I totally understand the limitations of agentless solutions.
-Some of the limitations are always dependant on the core functionality of the operating system and minimal control on feature delivery.
+Some of the limitations are always dependent on the core functionality of the operating system and minimal control of feature delivery.

 Let’s have a look at the core simplification functions of the 1E agent.
 1E agent (Nomad) peer-to-peer technology allows organizations to simplify ConfigMgr design and massively remove servers from their environment.
 This helps in saving on management and license costs.
 The peer-to-peer content distribution solution gets content from local peers when available.

 I have seen environments with 100s (hundreds) DPs and many secondary servers.
 Imagine the operational cost for managing that kind of ConfigMgr (a.k.a SCCM) infrastructure?
 The biggest pain points (in my experience) of these types of environments are given below:

 - Content distribution issues on remote DPs